-Transmission offset
+Figure X4—Example Ranging Block Structure with Fixed Reply Time

-The ERDEVs can decide to start the transmission with a transmission offset within each slot by using Transmission Offset field of Ranging Round (RR) IE (7.4.4.40).
-The transmission offset is expressed as a multiple of RSTU.
-All packet transmission within the same Ranging Round shall be transmitted with the same transmission offset.
-At the beginning of the ranging exchange, (i.e., in the first ranging block), ranging devices shall start with transmission offset of zero.
-In subsequent ranging blocks, the ranging devices can decide to start with a transmission offset > 0.
-By adjusting transmission offset, ERDEVs can avoid collisions and mitigate interference.
-Only Controller is responsible for changing the transmission offset.
-Transmission offset can be exchanged via Ranging Round (RR) IE (7.4.4.40) in the RCM.
+Fixed reply time cannot be used if the scheduling mode of the responses is contention based.

 Ranging modes

-In this section, two types of ranging modes for access control are introduced: Interval-based mode and Block-based mode.
+In this section, two modes for ranging resource management are introduced: Interval-based mode and Block-based mode.
 The key difference between the Block-based mode and the Interval-based mode is that the time between successive Ranging Rounds in the Block-based mode is constant (i.e., using a time structure with uniform sampling) while in the Interval-based mode the time between successive Ranging Round can be varied.
 The Controller selects the mode and the corresponding time structure.
 This selection may be achieved by an out-of-band mechanism or in-band using the Time Structure Indicator field in the ARC IE (7.4.4.38).

 Interval-based mode

-The interval-based mode utilizes the three intervals: Block Interval, Round Interval, and RIUM interval.
+The Interval-based mode utilizes the three intervals: Block Interval, Round Interval, and RIUM interval.
 Settings of these intervals are specified in the RIU IE described in 7.4.4.39.

-Definitions of intervals are as follows:
+The following nomenclature is used in this mode:

 Block Interval: Time remaining until the start time of the next Ranging Block relative to the start time of the current message.